CS 292C: String Analysis

 CS 292F: Foundations of Data Science

-Geometry of high-dimensionsl space
+Geometry of high-dimensional space

 Matrix methods